emmanuelsarpong/Pig-Game/README.md

 # Pig Game

-Roll the dice game made with HTML, CSS and JavaScript
+Roll-the-dice game made with HTML, CSS and JavaScript

 Rules:
 1. This game requires 2